VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 	note: json doesn't support hexadecimal notation, which is why this is a string and not an int

 sound fields:
-"type" (string): the type of the sound, depending on type different fields will be required (see sound types) "sound" (object): the sound descriptor of the climax sound (see form fields) "muteWithActor" (bool): when set the sound will not play while the actor is muted "muteWithTarget" (bool): when set the sound will not play while the target is muted
+"type" (string): the type of the sound, depending on type additional fields may be required (see sound types) "sound" (object): the sound descriptor of the sound (see form fields) "muteWithActor" (bool): when set to true the sound will not play while the actor is muted "muteWithTarget" (bool): when set to true the sound will not play while the target is muted "playerThreadOnly" (bool): when set to true this sound will not play in NPCxNPC threads

 sound types: